yjg30737/huggingface_gui/README.md

 After you successfully install the model, dialog will close and you can see the installed model in the current model tables.

-If it is not successful, error message box will pop up.
+If installation is not successful, error message box will pop up.

 Press "Delete" button will delete the selected model on the table.

-You can see the total sizes of the huggingface model you installed.
+You can see the total sizes of the huggingface model you installed from the bottom of the table.